 5. One last, but not least, detail before you start your journey – a weather forecast.

 - Weather forecast: minor, but nearly “must have” feature in your app.
 We won’t even bring in an example, as there are hundreds of such apps.
-The best way to introduce such feature to your app is to use any of those available free APIs, like OpenWeatherMap API.
+The best way to introduce such feature into your app is to use any of those available free APIs, like OpenWeatherMap API.

 6. As you’ve started your trip, the first thing you’ll need is a proper navigation.
 Especially if you are traveling on your own.